-Class rank: The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unw College-preparatory program: Courses in academic subjects (English, history and social studies, foreign languages, mathematics, science, and the arts) that stress preparation ft Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are men \Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic d Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
-This category includes students who commute from home Comprehensive transition and postsecondary program for students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities.
-Also referred to as contact hour.
+Class rank: The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unw College-preparatory program: Courses in academic subjects (English, history and social studies, foreign languages, mathematics, science, and the arts) that stress preparation f Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are men \Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic c Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
+This category includes students who commute from home Comprehensive transition and postsecondary program for students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities: Programs designed to support postsecondary students with intellectu

 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
-For example, Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.
+For example Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.